payintech/play-ebean/README.md

 ## About this project

 This project was forked from the original repository [playframework/play-ebean](https://github.com/playframework/play-ebean).
+It allows usage of Ebean ORM and
+Ebean Migration into a Play Framework project.
+Ebean is compatible with all major
+databases: CockroachDB, MariaDB, MSSQL, MySQL, PostgreSQL, SQLite, ...